-It normally takes 1.5-2 years in the district court and another 1-1.5 years in the court of appeal, but considerably longer times in complex cases with many claimants/group members are not unheard of.
+Normally 1.5-2 years in the district court and another 1-1.5 years in the court of appeal, but considerably longer handling times in complex cases with many claimants/group members are not unheard of.

 3.10 What appeal options are available?